 How do we protect the privacy of children?

 In the UK, an individual must be at least 16 years old to own an animal.
-We do not direct our communications at children and the services we offer are designed for individuals who are 18 years of
+We do not direct our communications at children and the services we offer are designed for individuals who are 18 years of age or older.

 Securing your personal information